 Because hybrids have the ability to run on gasoline, VT does not exempt them, or any other alternative fuel vehicle (AFV) capable of operating on gas, from emissions testing.
-Vermont requires all gasoline-powered vehicles (model-year 1996 and newer) and diesel-powered vehicles (model-year 1997 and newer and 8,500 lbs. and under) to be emissions tested as part of the annual safety inspection.
+Vermont requires all gasoline-powered vehicles (model-year 16 model years and newer) and diesel-powered vehicles (model-year 16 model years and newer and 8,500 lbs. and under) to be emissions tested as part of the annual safety inspection.

 Note that all vehicles must undergo an annual safety inspection as a condition of first-time Vermont vehicle registration and registration renewal—regardless of whether your vehicle is emissions-test exempt.
 For more info, check out our page on inspections and smog checks or the State's page on vehicle emission control requirements.